-CIRC acts in a supporting role for communities, policy makers, and resource managers in Oregon, Washington, Idaho, and western Montana as they work to adapt to our changing climate.
-To do this, CIRC collaborates directly with Pacific Northwest communities as part of our Community Adaptation effort.
-To reach a broader audience, CIRC researchers are developing Climate Tools, a series of free online services and applications that allow users in the climate adaptation community to apply the latest climate science and data in their planning.
+CIRC acts in a supporting role for communities, policy makers, and resource managers in Oregon, Washington, Idaho, and western Montana as they adapt to climate variability and change.
+To do this, CIRC collaborates directly with Northwest communities as part of our Community Adaptation effort.
+To reach a broader audience, CIRC researchers are developing Climate Tools, a series of free online resources and applications that allow users in the climate adaptation community to apply the latest science and data in their planning.

-By the year 2100, CIRC research projects that the Pacific Northwest will be between 2 and 15 degrees Fahrenheit warmer than it was during the second half of the 20th century.
+By the year 2100, CIRC research projects that the Pacific Northwest will be from 2 to 15 degrees Fahrenheit warmer than it was during the second half of the 20th century.
 These rising temperatures mean precipitation will be far more likely to fall as rain instead of as snow.
 As with much of the American West, mountain snow in the Pacific Northwest acts as a kind of natural reservoir, providing water via snowmelt during our region’s warm, dry summer months.
 Losing this snow to rising temperatures is expected to have far-reaching consequences for our region’s hydrology, consequences that range from drought and forest fires to increased flooding in some basins.
 At the same time, our region’s coastal communities face other challenges, from severe storms to rising sea levels—the result of melting polar ice and increasing ocean temperatures—that are expected to cause flooding and beach erosion.

 CIRC researchers are in the process of crafting a series of innovative, easy-to-use, free online Climate Tools designed specifically to help our region’s farmers and water managers deal with water scarcity as our climate changes.

 Our goal is simple: we want to aid our Pacific Northwest communities as they incorporate climate information—from short-term climate forecasting (months) to long-term climate projections (decades)—into adaptation and resource management strategies that keep our region’s wilderness, communities, and businesses resilient and flexible under the changes we face now and into the future.